oschonrock/hibp/README.md

 You should see a bunch thread debug output, but no error and  `ls -lh hibp_sample.bin` should show ~5.3M

 #### compile for release and run download: `hibp_download`
+Program will download the currently ~38GB of 1million 30-40kB text files from the api.haveibeenpawned.com It does this using libcurl with curl_multi and 300 parallel requests on a single thread.

 ```bash

 ./build.sh gcc release

 # warning this will (currently) take at about 13mins on a 1Gb connection and consume ~21GB of disk space